The Journey to Everest

 It’s the question I get every single time I mention climbing Everest.
 Spoiler: I’m not climbing Everest next year.
 Or probably the year after that.

-There are companies out there that would happily take my money tomorrow and put me on an Everest expedition, no questions asked.
-But just because you can doesn’t mean you should.
-Going too soon wouldn’t just be dangerous for me, it could put my teammates, guides and Sherpa at risk.
+Going too soon wouldn’t just be dangerous for me, it could put my teammates, guides, Sherpa and high-altitude workers at risk.
 I want to do this the right way: Slowly, intentionally, and with the skills and experience to earn that summit.
-Everest isn’t just a peak to bag; it’s a responsibility.
+To me, Everest isn’t just a peak to bag; it’s a responsibility.

 There’s a whole ecosystem of preparation that has to happen first, and rushing would be dangerous, irresponsible, and honestly, pretty miserable.
 Here’s what has to come together before I can even think about standing on the roof of the world:

-• Skills progression: Crevasse rescue, glacier travel, fixed ropes, ice axe techniques—these aren’t things you want to “wing.”
+Skills progression: Crevasse rescue, glacier travel, fixed ropes, ice axe techniques—these aren’t things you want to “wing.”

-The Stages of the Journey
+Stages of the Journey

 Here’s my roadmap as it stands today: